Tips for Robust Cybersecurity in 2026: Secure Your Business

 Privacy and Data Security

 Privacy is foundational to your cybersecurity approach.
-You’re responsible for safeguarding personal information collected from customers, which extends to how data is stored, used, and shared.
+You’re responsible for safeguarding personal information collected from customers, including how it is stored, used, and shared.
 Critical steps include:

-Data breaches can have long-lasting repercussions on both your reputation and the privacy of the individuals affected.
+Data breaches can have long-lasting repercussions for both your reputation and the privacy of affected individuals.

 Consider the recent tips on implementing a robust cybersecurity strategy, and evaluate your current practices for areas of improvement.